John Sutton is the Sir John Hicks Professor of Economics at the London School

 THE ENTERPRISE MAP PROJECT

 John Sutton's Enterprise Map Project aims at providing a detailed profile of industries and of leading industrial companies in each of several countries in sub-Saharan Africa.
-The first three volumes on Ethiopia, Ghana and Tanzania are now available:
+The first

 You may download An Enterprise Map Of